nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.10 Saving and exiting: `bye` <a name="bye"></a>

-This command will save all the appplications
+This command will save all the data in the application

 Format: `bye`

-- Use this command if you want to save and exit the appplication
+- Use this command if you want to save and exit the application
-- The appplication will save all the updated details and exit
+- The application will save all the updated details and exit

-> ⚠️ **_WARNING:_** Use this command before closing the command line as this command is vital to
+> ⚠️ **_WARNING:_** Use this command before closing the command line as this command
->ensure all your data updated is saved.
-Failure to use this method to exit the appplication will
+>ensures all your data updated is saved.
+Failure to use this method to exit the application will
 >result in all work updated in the session being lost.

 Example of usage: